idalbo/data_engineering_zoomcamp_project/README.md

 * provincial trend at a daily level
 * snapshot of population information at a regional level

 the goal of this project is to have aggregated data into fact tables inside a DWH, such that easy connections with reporting tools can be established and basic exploratory data analyses can be carried out on the various datasets about COVID19 in Italy.
-Data will be aggregated at a weekly level and compared against the population baseline for each region.
+Data will be aggregated at a weekly level and information about the population will be given.

 ## Procedure

-This is the an overview of the data circle:
+This is the overview of the ETL for this project:

-* data will be downloaded locally from github
+* data will be downloaded locally from a github repository as raw csv files
-* data will be dumped into a data lake
+* data will be dumped into a data lake into Google Cloud Storage (GCS)
-* from the data lake, data will be loaded into a data warehouse and raw tables will be generated
+* from the data lake, data will be loaded into a data warehouse and raw tables will be generated into BigQuery
-* here, tranformation will happen where fact tables will be created
+* here, tranformation will happen where fact and dimension tables will be created into a different schema (production)
-* these latter tables will be loaded into a reporting tool for dashboard generation
+* the production tables will be linked to Google Data Studio and visualized

 The following technologies will be used throughout the project: